tiernano/www.geekphotographer.com/_posts/2013-12-03-canon-announce-m2-mirrorless-camera.md

 ---
 ![][1]

 Canon has announced the new EOS M2.
-It seems that&#8217;s there is not a major change between the M and the M2, other than it including Wifi, and speed up the autofocus by 2.3 times, everything else seems to be the same… Engadget has a bit more info [on their site][2], including pricing ($820 ish with a kit lens, $627 without) and availability (December some time).
+It seems that's there is not a major change between the M and the M2, other than it including Wifi, and speed up the autofocus by 2.3 times, everything else seems to be the same… Engadget has a bit more info [on their site][2], including pricing ($820 ish with a kit lens, $627 without) and availability (December some time).

 [Via [Engadget][2]]